Floor Sanding Preparation

 Any Electrical or Gas appliances should be disconnected or turned off.

-Timber floor finishes can sometimes seep through the timber tongue and groove boards, so we advise to move or cover items stored under the wooden floors being polished.
+Timber floor finishes can sometimes seep through the timber tongue and groove boards, so we advise moving or covering items stored under the wooden floors being polished.

 All floor coverings and furniture need to be removed from the area requiring sanding.
-Budget Floor Sanding can organise floor covering removal at an extra cost if needed.
-Undertaking the removal of all tacks and staples yourself, will reduce your floor sanding and polishing price.
+Budget Floor Sanding can organize floor covering removal at an extra cost if needed.
+Undertaking the removal of all tacks and staples yourself will reduce your floor sanding and polishing price.

 The Floor Sanding and Polishing Process

-The timber floor will be progressively sanded with finer grades of sandpaper until your timber floorboards are smooth and ready for the coating to be applied.
-Budget Floor Sanding uses a Canadian Galaxy Drum floor sanding machine, considered to be one of the best in the Timber Flooring Industry.
+The timber floor is then sanded with finer grades of sandpaper until they are smooth and ready for the coating to be applied.
+Our team uses the best machines in timber flooring

 Take a look at the beautiful timber floors Budget Floor Sanding has transformed, in our Timber Floor Gallery.